zzeniaa/ute_reservation/README.md

 To schedule the script to execute automatically, you can use Windows Task Scheduler:
-- firstly, create a .bat file: start path_to_python.exe path_to_script.py number_of_reservation
+- firstly, create a .bat file: start path_to_python.exe path_to_script.py number_of_reservation optional_parametres
       i.e.:
-      start C:\Python27\python.exe C:\ute_reservation.py 1234567
+      start C:\Python27\python.exe C:\ute_reservation.py 1234567 -t 2
+      Note: If python executable is added to PATH, you can use "python" command instead of full path to python.exe i.e.:
+      start python C:\ute_reservation.py 1234567 -t 2
 - open Task Scheduler, choose 'Task Scheduler Library' from the left, then 'Create Task' on the right;
-- in General tab: choose a name for your task, check options 'Run whether user is logged on or not', 'Run with highest privileges' and configure to run for your operating system;
+- in General tab: choose a name for your task, check options 'Run only when user is logged on'*, 'Run with highest privileges' and configure to run for your operating system;
 - in Triggers tab: choose 'New' and configure parametres as you like (for when and how often the script runs);
-- in Actions tab: choose 'New', Action: Start a program; under 'Program/script' choose the path of command line app of your choice
-  (i.e. C:\cmder\cmder.exe), under 'Add arguments' type the path of your .bat file(i.e. C:\scripts\ute.bat), under 'Start in' choose path to the folder your bat file is in (i.e. C:\scripts)
+- in Actions tab: choose 'New', Action: Start a program; under 'Program/script' choose the path of your .bat file(i.e. C:\scripts\ute.bat), under 'Start in' choose path to the folder your bat file is in (i.e. C:\scripts)

-  Note: Script was tested using Cmder
+  *when you lock the computer, you're stil logged on, so it'l work :)

-  Note 2: You need to install Selenium python module (pip install selenium) and chromium web driver (or use Firefox/IE)
+  Note: You need to install Selenium python module (pip install selenium) and chromium web driver (or use Firefox/IE)

 Useful links:
 - Chromium Web Driver: http://chromedriver.chromium.org/